Skip to main content

 Be empowering

-Consider what you can do to encourage and support others.
-Make room for quieter voices to contribute.
-Offer support and enthusiasm for great ideas.
-Leverage the low cost of experimentation to support your colleagues’ ideas, and take care to acknowledge the original source, not just the most recent or loudest contributor.
-When someone offers something unexpected, look for ways you can contribute and collaborate.
+Think about how you can encourage and support others.
+Make room for everyone to contribute ideas.
+Give credit to the original source, not just the loudest or most recent contributor.
+When someone offers something unexpected, look for ways you can contribute or collaborate.
 Share your knowledge and skills.
-Prioritize access for and input from those who are traditionally excluded from the civic process.

 Set boundaries

-Create boundaries to your own behavior and consider how you can create spaces that help prevent unacceptable behavior by others.
-We don’t seek to list all cases of unacceptable behavior, but provide examples to help guide our community in thinking through how to respond when we experience these types of behavior, whether directed at ourselves or others.
+Create boundaries for your own behavior, and consider how you can maintain respectful spaces that help prevent unacceptable behavior by others.
+We don’t seek to list every possible case of unacceptable behavior, but we offer examples to guide how you respond when you see it, whether it’s directed at you or someone else.

-If you’re unsure if something is appropriate behavior, it probably isn’t.
+If you’re unsure whether something’s appropriate, it probably isn’t.
 Each person you interact with can define where that line is for them.
 Impact matters more than intent.
-Ensuring that your behavior doesn’t have a negative impact is your responsibility.
-Problems happen when we assume that our way of thinking or behaving is the norm or okay with everyone.
-This is particularly problematic when we’re in a position of power or privilege.
+It’s your responsibility to ensure your behavior doesn’t negatively impact others.

 Here are a few examples of unacceptable behavior: